refinedev/refine/documentation/docs/notification/notification-provider/index.md

 By default, Refine doesn't require `notificationProvider` configuration.

-If an `notificationProvider` property is not provided, Refine will use the default `notificationProvider`, which lets the app work without an notification.
+If a `notificationProvider` property is not provided, Refine will use the default `notificationProvider`, which lets the app work without a notification.
 If your app doesn't require `notification`, no further setup is necessary for the app to work.

 ## Built-in Notification Providers